 When anything including skin meets oxygen a negative process starts to occur.
 This negative process is called Oxidation as the thing exposed to oxygen begins to deteriorate due to damage to the cells caused by a reduction in atoms and molecules.
 The word anti means opposed or against and so an antioxidant serves the function of preventing cell damage and stopping this negative aspect created because of oxidation.

 The 2nd term to understand is Free Radical and these are negative particles that attack or and damage cells and they partner with oxidation in creating harm.
 Therefore, a typical skin cell gets attacked by both free radicals and oxidation and an Antioxidant defends against them both.

-Skin experts are now focusing on the powerful rejuvenating benefits Vitamin C (ascorbic acid) has on the skin because of its wonderful anti-aging properties as it is known to improve collagen production.
-Collagen is important as it helps keeps your skin firm and it is also part of your skins defences in that it is resilient in working to protect it from looking old and wrinkled.
+Vitamin C also has excellent anti-aging properties because it stops cell degradation which helps the skin to stay looking youthful.
+It also helps to stimulate collagen production and collagen is important as it helps keeps the skin plump and firm.
+Collagen is also part of your skins defences in that it is resilient in working to protect it from looking old and wrinkled.

 - Promotes healing.

 - Diminishes scars.

 - Protects skin from sun exposure.